Scotty Bowman: Buffalo Sabres (1979–1986)

-Pittsburgh Penguins
+Pittsburgh Penguins (1991–1993)

-He became the Director of Player Personnel of the Pittsburgh Penguins in 1990 and was inducted into the Hockey Hall of Fame in 1991 as a builder.
+He became the director of player personnel of the Pittsburgh Penguins in 1990 and was inducted into the Hockey Hall of Fame in 1991 as a builder.

-In the summer, Bob Johnson, who had just won the Stanley Cup with the Penguins, was diagnosed with brain cancer, forcing him to step down, and died on November 26, 1991.
-Bowman took over as the team's head coach.
-Under Bowman, the Penguins repeated as Stanley Cup champions in a season dedicated to Johnson.
+In the summer, Bob Johnson, who had just won the Stanley Cup with the Penguins, was diagnosed with brain cancer, forcing him to step down before he died on November 26, 1991.
+Bowman took over as the team's head coach where the Penguins repeated as Stanley Cup champions in a season dedicated to Johnson.

 The next season, the Penguins had their first 100-point season in franchise history and finished with the league's best record.
 The 1992–93 Penguins under Bowman set the NHL record for consecutive wins in the regular season with 17.
 Their 119 points is still a franchise record.
 In the playoffs, the Penguins were upset in seven games in the Patrick Division finals by the New York Islanders coached by Al Arbour, a former Bowman player with the Blues.

 After his two seasons as head coach in Pittsburgh, he was offered a long-term deal by the club.
 However, he indicated that he was not interested in their initial offer, which was not disclosed to the public, so they rescinded it.
 "We have to get somebody who wants to coach this team," Penguins owner Howard Baldwin said.
 "Scotty was clearly looking elsewhere."